St. Petersburg Coastal and Marine Science Center Geoscience Data Viewer Metadata

 gis_url

 Link to a download file for the seismic data.
-(Source: USGS SPCMSC) Link to the download file for the Geographic Information Systems seismic trackline data (typically in .shp or .kmz format).
+(Source: USGS SPCMSC) Link to the download file for the GIS seismic trackline data (typically in .shp or .kmz format).
+Left blank if no data of this type was included within the primary publication.

 prof_url